-It is worth working with an architect or architectural designer to create a bespoke scheme for your property before applying for planning permission.
-They, particularly if they specialize in outbuildings, will know what’s allowed for your property type, whether you live in a listed building, or within a Conservation Area or other some other designated area.
+It is worth working with an architect or architectural designer to create a bespoke scheme for your property before applying for planning permission, particularly if they specialise in outbuildings, as they will know what’s allowed for your property type, whether you live in a listed building, or within a Conservation Area or other some other designated area.

 If planning permission is granted for an annexe, it is likely to include conditions that restrict occupation of it to members, guests or dependents of the household, and will also prevent the separate sale of this part of the property.